 1. The calculation for average costs excludes those properties which are assumed by the Group’s external valuer to be substantially refurbished or redeveloped, but which do not yet form part of the development programme.

 The sensitivities below illustrate the impact of changes in key unobservable inputs (in isolation) on the fair value of the Group’s properties:

-The table below summarises the key unobservable inputs used in the valuation of the Group’s wholly owned investment properties at 31 March 2020:
+The table below summarises the key unobservable inputs used in the valuation of the Group’s wholly owned investment properties, and properties owned by the Group but where a third party holds a non-controlling interest, at 31 March 2021:

-The Group earns rental income by leasing its properties to tenants under non-cancellable operating and finance leases.
-Leases in which substantially all risks and rewards of ownership are retained by the Group as the lessor are classified as operating leases.
+The Group earns rental income by leasing its properties to tenants under non-cancellable operating leases.
+Leases in which substantially all risks and rewards incidental to ownership of investment properties are retained by the Group as the lessor are classified as operating leases.
 Payments, including prepayments, received under operating leases (net of any incentives paid) are charged to the income statement on a straight-line basis over the period of the lease.

 At the balance sheet date, the Group had contracted with tenants to receive the following undiscounted future minimum lease payments:

 The total of contingent rents, primarily turnover based rents, recognised as income during the year was £35m (2021: £5m).

 6. Revenue (extract)

 1. The Group acquired a 75% interest in MediaCity on 2 November 2021.
 This represents the 25% interest in MediaCity which is not owned by the Group, but which is consolidated in the Group numbers.